 79. What is the polite way to greet people in Guatemala?

 One etiquette custom I struggle with is the “Buen provecho” one.
-When you pass by someone’s table as you’re entering or leaving a restaurant, you should say, “Buen provecho“.
+When you pass by someone’s table at a restaurant or you’re entering or leaving a room where people are eating, you should say, “Buen provecho“.
 This means “Bon appetit“.
 If someone says it to you, you can respond with, “gracias.”

 80. Is it ok to take photos of people in Guatemala?